-This course addresses the core concepts of staffing, strategy, and systems while supporting the idea that it is people who drive an organization to sustainable
+This course addresses the core concepts of staffing, strategy, and systems while supporting the idea that it is people who drive an organization to sustainable competitive advantage.
+Recruitment and selection are introduced from both the organizational and applicant perspective to ensure that new employees have the experience necessary to reduce costs and staff turnover and achieve desired outcomes.

-BMGT226 S 3 credits Employee Management and Success
+Employee Management and Success